 A major fossil fuel producer, Kazakhstan is a long way from clean electricity

-Wind and solar reached 4% of Kazakhstan’s electricity production in 2021, up from a near-zero share in 2016.
-However, the share of fossil fuels also increased slightly from 87% to 88% during this period.
-In 2021, the country continued to rely heavily on coal (68%) and gas (20%) to meet a large portion of its power demand.
+Wind and solar reached 3.3% of Kazakhstan’s electricity production in 2022, up from a near-zero share in 2015.
+However, the share of fossil fuels fell only slightly from 90% to 89% during this period.
+The country continues to rely heavily on coal (60% in 2022) and gas (29%) to meet a large portion of its power demand.

-In October 2021, Kazakhstan pledged to achieve carbon neutrality by 2060 and increase its share of renewables to 15% by 2030.
-To limit global temperature rises to 1.5C, Kazakhstan should phase out sub-critical coal plants by 2030, fully decarbonise electricity by 2040 and become net-zero by 2050.
+In February 2023, Kazakhstan issued a presidential decree to execute its pledge to achieve carbon neutrality by 2060 and increase its share of renewables.
+According to the IEA Net Zero Emissions scenario, to limit global temperature rises to 1.5C, Kazakhstan should phase out sub-critical coal plants by 2030, fully decarbonise electricity by 2040 and become net-zero by 2050.